 Winters and its bounties are many.
 If I had to pick one I think there would be a tie between fresh fenugreek leaves and red Delhi carrots!
 This very Delhi carrot or laal gaajar is the secret behind the best gaajar halwa recipes.

 Until very recently, I was unaware that the red variety of carrots were called by this special name.
 Shout out to my co-bloggers from Instagram for enlightening me.
 Come winter and these red carrots, I cannot wait to make the family favorite gaajar halwa.
 To elaborate, it is a creamy fudgy dessert made with full-fat milk, carrots, and a hint of sugar.
-Most of the sweetness in the dessert is imparted by the carrots themselves.
+The carrots impart the sweetness in this dessert.
 Interestingly, although eaten widely in the Indian sub-continent, this dessert has its roots in the Arabic world.
 In fact, the word “halwa” means sweet in Arabic.

 It is beautiful how Indian cooking has been modified by every external influence.
 Today it is a combination of the best the world has to offer.
 So, I feel, there is none like the Indian cuisine for its sheer variety, complexity, delicacy, and most importantly nutrition.
 As Indians we need to take pride in its numerous health benefits perfectly, balanced by its flavors.

 You can eat this halwa hot or cold – it tastes great either way.
 If you are looking for accompaniments, then try hot halwa with a dollop of chilled vanilla ice cream – a popular combination back home.
-Here is a recipe for the halwa, passed by my grandmother to my mother and now to me.
+Passed by my grandmother to my mother and now to me, this recipe has been in our family for generations.
 I try my best to do justice to this heirloom recipe.
 Let me know what you think.

 YOUTUBE LINK to the video recipe.

 - Red carrots (grated coarse)- 4 cups (if red not available you could also use the orange variety)